10up/wp-newrelic/readme.txt

 appname and capture_params config can be override using __wp_nr_config filter__. __wp_nr_setup_config__ action hook can also be used to setup any extra config.

+= Supported New Relic version =

+The plugin has been tested up to version 10.19.0.9 of the NewRelic agent.

 = New Relic Custom Attributes =

 Certain useful custom attrribute (just like WordPress post meta) will be set for each event which can provide additional information using key-value pair.
 You can query events and filter them using these attributes in New Relic Insights.
 See [NRQL reference](https://docs.newrelic.com/docs/insights/new-relic-insights/using-new-relic-query-language/nrql-reference) for more details on how to query events.